JoachimSchipper/picolog/README.md

 systems like [dtrace](https://dtrace.org/) or Linux' [bpftrace](https://bpftrace.org/) and [bcc](https://iovisor.github.io/bcc/).
 Developers may prefer keeping their log statements in the source code, though.

+## Requirements

+picolog is written to compile with gcc -std=c99 or clang -std=c99. picolog needs libc and a Unix-like system.

+`make test` requires Python (any version supported by the Python developers).
+`make monitor` additionally requires `entr`.